centreon/centreon-documentation/en/graph-views/install-ha.md

 ### Installing system packages

 Centreon offers a package named `centreon-ha-common`, which provides all the needed files and dependencies required by a Centreon cluster.
-These packages must be installed on both Map nodes:
+These packages must be installed on both Centreon-Map nodes:

 ```bash
 yum install epel-release